Control of Horses Act 2015: Provisions

 A local authority in England may detain a horse which is in any public place in its area if the local authority has reasonable grounds for believing that the horse is there without lawful authority, and if the land is lawfully occupied by a person that person consents to the detention of the horse or the local authority has reasonable grounds for believing that that person would consent to the detention of the horse.

 A local authority is defined as a county council, district council, London borough council, the Common Council of the City of London, or the Council of the Isles of Scilly.

 A public place is defined as any common land or town or village green or any highway (and the verges of any highway).

 A landowner may also exercise these powers.

 Territorial extent

-This Act only applies to English local authorities, although there is a similar piece of devolved legislation Control of Horses (Wales) Act 2014 which has similar provisions.
+This act extends to England and Wales, but only applies to local authorities and landowners in England.
+There is a similar piece of devolved legislation, the Control of Horses (Wales) Act 2014, which has similar provisions.